Baptism is the means by which we become a Christian. It is the start of a journey that will eventually lead to eternal life.

 How many Godparents may I have?

 The norm is three; by tradition, two of the same sex as the child and one of the opposite.
 However, these are not hard and fast rules.
 The basic requirement for Godparents is that they themselves have been baptized as they will need to make the promises on behalf of the child.
-Fr Michael is again happy to help and guide you.
+Father Robert is again happy to help and guide you.

 Can I hire the Parish Room afterwards?